 Being on our phones and online all the time, and not communicating face to face have made us emotionless, less empathetic, and has killed the art of conversation.
-As much as I hate making small talk, we still need to know how to talk to each other!
 Communication is key to all relationships (professional and personal).
-Since we as a society are going bust in this area, and I’m in a profession where I have to gain someone’s trust within a minute of meeting them, I’ve jotted down my own ideas for conversation starters so that you can avoid those moments of awkwardness and be more comfortable meeting and talking to anyone.
+Depending on your profession, you may need to gain the trust of people quickly.
+Having conversation starters that you are comfortable using can greatly help you connect with others.

 The first way to connect with someone and gain their trust is to make a great first impression.
 As a physician, that means being professional and confident.
-Beyond the anesthesia conversation, when I chat about whatever, I need to come across as sincere.
+Beyond the anesthesia conversation, it’s crucial to come across as sincere.
 The second anyone thinks that you’re playing them, they will lose all faith and you’ll lose all credibility.

-So, whats are my go-to conversation starters?
-I stick with what I know.
+So, what are some go-to conversation starters that work?
+Stick with what you know.

-1. When people question my ability or get nervous about the medications they’ll get and their affects, I reassure them that anesthesia is pretty safe (truth) and that I’m with them the whole time (truth), and then I throw in
+1. When people question your ability or get nervous about the medications they’ll get and their effects, reassure them that anesthesia is pretty safe (truth) and that you’re with them the whole time (truth), and then:

 think of me as your very expensive drug dealer.Dr.
 Vig